 A basic multi boiler system typically uses boilers of the same size and type.
-With HeatNet, this includes (1) Master and up to (15) Member boilers.
-The boilers are connected using an H-Net communications cable effectively creating (1) boiler.
-This allows the system heating BTUs to be evenly distributed amongst all boilers.
+With HeatNet, this includes (1) Master and (1-15) Member boilers.
+The boilers are connected together using an H-Net communications cable effectively creating (1) boiler.
+This allows the system heating BTUs to be evenly distributed amongst all of the boilers.